 Unintentional polysubstance use occurs when a person takes substances that have been combined or cut with other substances without their knowledge.
 Unintentional polysubstance use has become increasingly common in recent years.
 Many chemical substances, like heroin and cocaine, are being combined with fentanyl (a synthetic opioid) to increase their potency and street value.

 Polysubstance use refers to using more than one chemical substance at a time.
 When a person engages in polysubstance use, they are more liable to become dependent on one or more drugs, which leads to the necessity of professional addiction treatment.
 However, polysubstance use is more difficult to treat than other drug addictions.

 The Centers for Disease Control and Prevention (CDC) reports that 50% of all drug overdose deaths in 2019 involved more than one chemical substance.
 Whether intentional or not.
 The practice of mixing more than one chemical substance is never safe.
 Combining drugs makes their effects stronger and more unpredictable.

 Common Drug Combinations

-- Opioids and Benzos: Combining opioids and benzodiazepines increases the risk of overdose and fatality from an overdose.
+- Opioids and Benzodiazepines — Combining opioids and benzodiazepines increases the risk of overdose and fatality from an overdose.
 Both drugs are sedatives that suppress breathing and impair cognitive functions.
-The combination of these two drugs can cause extreme sleepiness and a chance of coma.
+The combination of these two drugs can cause life-threatening respiratory depression.

 Signs and Symptoms of Polysubstance Abuse

-- Loss of interest in normal hobbies, sports, or routine
+- Loss of interest in normal hobbies, sports, or day-to-day routine.

-- Symptoms of intoxication include slurred speech, fast-talking, droopy eyelids, lack of coordination, dilated pupils, bloodshot eyes, jaw clenching
+- Symptoms of intoxication include slurred speech, fast-talking, droopy eyelids, lack of coordination, dilated pupils, bloodshot eyes, and jaw clenching.